digital-asset/daml-platform-observability-example/README.md

 You should see a dashboard like this:
 ![Example
-Network Operation Center Health Dashboard](./images/noc_dashboard.png "Example Network Operations Center Health Dashb").
+Network Operation Center Health Dashboard](./images/noc_dashboard.png "Example Network Operations Center Health Dashboard")

 ## Prerequisites